ibm-cloud-docs/power-iaas/global-replication-service.md

 - You cannot perform a snapshot restore operation in auxiliary volumes.
 - The volume-group update operation can fail upon a mismatch in volume-group and volume replication states.
 If the volume group is in an error state, you can use the volume-group action API to reset the volume group status for availability.
-- When you switch the volume-group role, it can take up to 5 minutes to update the primary role for the remote volume.
-- Some fields of volume and volume group on the secondary site might not match with storage host data when you perform out-of-band operations on the primary site.
-You can use volume group storage details and volume remote copy APIs to check the storage host data.
-- The out-of-band operations like volume resize and deletion are reflected on the storage host of the remote site usually in a few minutes.
-However, it can take longer up to one day, to sync the upper software stack of {{site.data.keyword.powerSys_notm}} on the remote site.
-- All volume operations are allowed except when the volume is a part of a volume group, such as extending volume size.
+- When you delete a volume from site 1 (primary site), the replicated volume that is managed in site 2 (secondary site) moves to error state in an interval of 24 hours.
+- When the volume is resized from site 1, the replicated-enabled volume on site 2 is also resized after an interval of 24 hours.
+- When you perform any operation on a volume that is deleted, it fails.

 ## Best practices for Global replication service
 {: #best-practices-GRS}

-- You must set the bootable flag explicitly on onboarded volumes if required.
+- You must set the bootable flag explicitly on onboarded volumes, if required.
 - Start the onboarding of auxiliary volumes only when the master volumes and volume-group are in `consistent_copying` state.
-- When you add or remove a master or auxiliary volume from a volume-group from one site you must perform the same operation from other site to keep the data is in sync.
+- When you add or remove a master or auxiliary volume from a volume-group from one site, you must perform the same operation from other site to keep the data is in sync.
 - You must delete the volumes from primary and secondary site.
 Volumes are charged when you delete auxiliary volume but fail to delete the master volume.
+- You must use site 1 (primary site) for all the volume operations and perform operations on auxiliary volume on site 2 (secondary site) only during failover.